yaron2/vulcan/README.md

 # vulcan

-Vulcan is an open source SQL query and management tool
+Vulcan is an open source web based SQL query and management tool.